evonove/evonove.it/README.md

 ## Frontend development

+To install the dependencies run

+    $ npm install
+    $ bower install

 The frontend application, uses Wheelie toolchain.
 To start the livereload, enter in the ``django-website/wheelie/`` folder and just: